Evert-R/milestone-one/README.md

 ### Fixed issues
 - Menu is not centered
     - Used translateX to make up for the letter spacing
-- Overlay navigation not working on medium width
+- Overlay navigation and social buttons not centered
+    - removed the letter spacing for these items

 ## Deployment
 ### Github Pages